 From Association of Independent Readers and Rootworkers

 Black Hawk was a Native American Sauk and Fox tribe leader who lived from 1767 to 1838.
 In life he not only earned a reputation as a fierce and cunning warrior who resisted encroaching governmental oppression, but also as a man who could show mercy.
-He was introduced into Spiritualist and hoodoo practice in New Orleans sometime around or after the 1920s by the Spiritual Church Movement leader Mother Leafy Anderson, who had come to New Orleans from the upper Midwest.
-Mother Leafy Anderson grew up in Wisconsin where she probably became familiar with the local legends and stories of the historic Black Hawk, who lived and died in that area.
+He was introduced into Spiritualist and hoodoo practice in New Orleans by the Spiritual Church Movement leader Mother Leafy Anderson, who had come to New Orleans from the upper Midwest.

-Black Hawk is often called on for spells for protection and warding off enemies and is called "a watcher on the wall" because he sends notice of breaches in one's spiritual perimeter defenses.
-Although he is most often called upon for protection and various types of control and defense work, and for justice in private matters and court cases, his spirit is also invoked by persons of partial or full Native American heritage as a way to connect with and honour their lost and missing tribal ancestors.
+Black Hawk is often called on for spells for physical protection and warding off enemies and is called "a watcher on the wall" because he sends notice of breaches in one's spiritual perimeter defenses.
+He is called upon for justice in private matters and in court cases and his spirit may also invoked by persons of partial or full Native American heritage as a way to connect with and honour their lost and missing tribal ancestors.